Remarks of AAFSW President Mette Beecroft at the December 14th “Century of Women in the Foreign Service” event.

 1981: Employee Consultation Service (ECS) was founded to provide mental health counseling when full psychiatric care is not necessary.
 It’s use has increased as people understand that confidentiality will be respected.

 1979: The first big evacuation occurred when about 400 people arrived in the US on Thanksgiving weekend.
-The FLO had to start to determine figure out how to handle them.
+The GCLO had to start to determine figure out how to handle them.
 The disconcerting fact is that in an evacuation or terrorist attack, the only constant is that no two are ever the same.
 The Department was open all week-end to receive people.
-The new FLO set up headquarters with a bank of phones so that people could communicate with families and with each other.
+The new GCLO set up headquarters with a bank of phones so that people could communicate with families and with each other.
 For the first time, AAFSW volunteers sat on the Operation Center’s Task Force.

 For the press, this was a great curiosity which it unfortunately no longer is.
 But their presence also complicated our lives.

 1979: As a result of this evacuation, the AAFSW FORUM prepared a report entitled ” Legal and Economic Implications of US Foreign Service for Wives to encourage spouses to be informed about personal legal and economic matters and to not accept the traditional role of having the husband do it all.
 In an evacuation, this approach does not work

 End of 1979: hostages taken in IRAN and in March of 1980, Penny Laingen gathered the hostages’ spouses together and formed FLAG–the Family Liaison Action Group through which they could give each other mutual support and endeavor to apply group pressure to get the information which they sought from the Department

 When the GCLO opened, there was something called the Terrorism Seminar from which family members were excluded.
 By now, all that has changed, the program is now more positively called Security Overseas Seminar (SOS), family members are included and there is a special session for children.

 1980- Evacuation Liaison Officer was officially added to the GCLO staff.